Last Updated on February 1, 2021 by Ope Quadri

 You should also look if the company has a timeline for what has taken place in the development process.

-Identifying token scams isn’t limited to the aforementioned red flags to watch out for, it is also very important that potential investors exercise caution.
+Identifying token scams isn’t limited to the aforementioned red flags, it is also very important that potential investors exercise caution.

 Do we miss anything here?
 Share your thoughts with us